-You will be notified by email of your application status within two-four weeks
+You will be notified by email of your application status within two to fours weeks

-after

-your loan request is submitted.
-Student loan requests may take four to six weeks
+after your loan request is submitted.
+Student loan requests may take four to six

 If you are offered student loan(s), your will be notified via email that your loan

-request has been Accepted, your loans will appear under My Awards on InSite, and
+request has been Accepted.
+Your loan(s) will appear under My Awards on InSite and

-you

-will be required to actively accept your awards from your award letter in order for
+you will be required to actively accept your awards from your award letter in order

 If you request a loan change, your loan will take an additional two weeks to process